 Centering prayer is the way to find rest in God presence.
 Not only does this help us in our own lives, but helps us as a larger community as it helps bond our members together in mutual friendship and love.

-We have four groups that are led by people in the church who have made this type of prayer a major part of their faith journey.
-The four groups meet through the week during our program year, each with it’s own distinct flavor and focus.
+We have a few groups that are led by people in the church who have made this type of prayer a major part of their faith journey.
+The groups meet through the week during our program year, each with its own distinct flavor and focus.
 Please contact the office and we will gladly put you in touch with one of the leaders who can answer any questions.

 Here is a brief video that gives a good overview.